balancer/frontend-v2/src/components/_global/README.md

 ## Forms

-Forms are difficult to demo via the storybook UI because they include stitching together a couple of different components plus validations.
-So instead here is a simple example of how a form can be used:
+Here is a simple example of how a form can be used:

 ```vue
 // ExampleUserForm.vue